electron/website/docs/latest/tutorial/tutorial-4-adding-features.md

 :::

-If you have been following the tutorial, you should have a basic Electron application with some basic user interface.
-Now is the moment to work on your application and make it more integrated with the operating system as well as adding some more advanced features.
+If you have been following the tutorial, you should have an Electron application with a basic user interface.
+In this step, you will be using Electron APIs to give a more native feel to your app and extend its functionality.

 ## Managing your application's window lifecycle

-Application windows behave differently on each OS, and Electron puts the responsibility on developers to implement these conventions in their app.
+Application windows behave differently on each operating system.
+Electron puts the responsibility on developers to implement these conventions in their app.

 In general, you can use the `process` global's [`platform`][node-platform] attribute to run code specifically for certain operating systems.